I am sharing with you my office reveal and white oak hardwood floors.

 If you missed yesterday’s post, I shared all the past makeovers in our home office, along with all the details on our flooring selection.
-Today, I’ll be sharing all the fun photos of how the space looks now.
+Today, I’ll be sharing all the fun photos of how the office space looks now.

 Now, without further delay, I present our updated office with Mannington’s gorgeous White Oak 7″ Maison Normandy hardwoods in the Bistro color.
-I think you’ll agree the hardwood is the absolute perfect tone for the beachy vibe we love so much!
+I think you’ll agree the oak hardwood is the absolute perfect tone for the beachy vibe we love so much!
 The tone is warmer than many other samples I looked at (that tended to be more gray) and is the perfect reminder of warm sand on the beach.

 This was almost the exact view just shortly after we moved in.
 Can you believe the difference?!
 I think literally the only thing that is the same is the curtain rod.

 Once I selected the floors, I assumed the desks would need to go since the tones are so similar.
-However, after not finding another others we liked better (or that we could both agree on), we’ve decided to keep them at this point.
-I’ve also decided my favorite views in the office are the ones where I can see the freshly painted walls and trim with the floors.
+However, after not finding other desks we liked better (or that we could both agree on), we’ve decided to keep them at this point.
+I’ve also decided my favorite views in the home office are the ones where I can see the freshly painted walls and trim with the floors.
 The room just glows when the sun is shining, but the floors keep it from being too cold-feeling.
 It almost makes me want to paint the board and batten white.
 But I think I’m done painting for awhile 😉

 One thing I’ll note: I’m still deciding on curtains so half the room has the old pattern and the other half has a new pair of striped drapes.
-Let me know as you look through the updates which version you like better.
+Let me know as you look through the office updates which version you like better.
 I’m still undecided!
 I have an idea on where to use the old ones if I decide to go with the stripes.
 Another side note: I have a list of all the sources at the end of the post if you don’t see items listed along the way.

 The floors have been installed for nearly five weeks, and it was apparently rather quickly that we needed to swap out our old office chairs for ones with rollers.
 We’ve had these linen rolling chairs for about a week and couldn’t be happier with them.
 It’s actually pretty fun to roll around on them too 😉 One thing we absolutely love about the matte finish and the lighter color is that cat hair doesn’t show up at all.
 The difference is night and day compared to our dark hardwood floors.

 We pulled the desks out a little further into the room to accommodate the new bookcases.
-Unfortunately, that makes it nearly impossible for me to take a decent wide-angle shot of the full room.
+Unfortunately, that makes it nearly impossible for me to take a decent wide-angle shot of the full room decor.
 I’ll share more on the functionality of the bookcases later this week, but I love that they store all our essentials but still allow space for me to decorate.
 It’s definitely been an adjustment learning how to best make this space work for two people, but I think we’re getting there!

-The new whitewashed wood bead chandelier is one of my favorite new elements in the room!
+The new whitewashed wood bead chandelier is one of my favorite new design elements in the room!
 It’s definitely a statement maker, but because of the whitewash, it also doesn’t overwhelm the space.